 Bring the first three ingredients to a boil, and then reduce to a simmer until the liquid is reduced to half.
 Strain and compost the herb.
 Add honey after the tea has cooled, but is still warm enough to dissolve the honey.
 Once cooled to room temperature, add the Elecampane tincture and stir.

 Elecampane blossom and ripe, heavy Elderberries (both stock images)

 All Power to the People!
 Eldercampane Syrup

 So one time I had a wee bit of Elderberry syrup and a wee bit of Elecampane syrup and so I combined them.
-It was so delicious and medicinal I nearly fell over.
+It was so delicious and medicinal.
 This is how the Eldercampane syrup came to be.
-And then one day I was making a batch for the local winter order while listening to a Democracy Now! program on the 40th anniversary of the assassination of Black Panther Party leader Fred Hampton on our fabulous local community radio station 91.1 WGDR.
-As I made medicine, I reflected on the concept of supporting and strengthening our defenses.
-I make this syrup with gratitude in honor of all those who’ve organized for community health, including the Black Panther Party and the Young Lords.
+And then one day I was making a batch while listening to a Democracy Now! program on the 40th anniversary of the assassination of Black Panther Party leader Fred Hampton on our local community radio station 91.1 WGDR.
+As I made medicine, I reflected on the concept of supporting and strengthening, our defenses.
+I make this syrup with gratitude in honor of all those who’ve organized past and present for community health, including the Black Panther Party and the Young Lords.
 (I don't make this syrup available for sale, if I did I'd only use that name as a fundraiser for political prisoners, Black Lives Matter, etc)